Education materials and other resources

 In addition to handy written materials for families, Children’s and other nationally recognized organizations offer classes to help strengthen your ability to care for a baby with breathing difficulties.
 Here are a few:

-Children’s Hospitals and Clinics of Minnesota—CPR for Families and Friends
+Children’s Minnesota—CPR for Families and Friends

 Other numbers to know